Apostrophe-Corp/Reach-DAO-Workshop/WORKSHOP.md

 ## Interaction Introduction

 Next, we need to insert the appropriate calls to interact.
-In this case, our program although complex, doesn't require an equally complex interaction between the sole participant and the contract, instead, we'll need a simple call to the frontend to send the contract information defined during the _Data Definition_ step over.
+In this case, our program although complex, doesn't require an equally complex interaction between the sole participant and the contract, instead, we'll need a simple call to the frontend to send over the contract information defined during the [**Data Definition**](#data-definition) section.

 In our program, that means defining `description`, `isProposal`, `title`, `link`, `owner`, `id`, and `deadline` by Deployer.
 Do that in your code now.